An instance of the WebRTC API's

 - Only used for senders whose track's

-"video", this is a double-precision floating-point value specifying a scaling factor to apply while encoding the video.
+video, this is a double-precision floating-point value specifying a factor by which to scale down the video during encoding.
 The default value, 1.0, means that the sent video's size will be the same as the original.
 A value of 2.0 scales the video frames down by a factor of 2 in each dimension, resulting in a video 1/4 the size of the original.
-The value must not be less than 1.0.
+The value must not be less than 1.0 (you can't use this to scale the video up).